 #1: Steal Ideas from Your Competitors

 Stealing might sound like a crime but in the world of marketing, it happens all the time.
-And it’s not really stealing.
+And it’s not really stealing, it’s more a science of social listening: mixing market research with competitive analysis.
 All you’ll be doing is looking at what your top competitors are doing to market themselves online and applying some of their ideas to your own content.

 For example, maybe you notice that one of your competitors has created a whiteboard video explaining a complex idea.
 You could do the same thing!
 Or maybe you’ve seen a few live Q & A videos come across your Facebook feed and you realize you could easily answer some questions from your audience.